 Some of the Basalts that have been quarried for centuries from the same source provide the best options for a resilient finish with known qualities.

 Basalt slabs and tiles can be used in many situations, but most common applications are for internal and external floors.

 Melbourne streets are paved with locally sourced Basalt pavers and Basalt Cobbles have been a popular construction material for pavements across the world.

-Basalt tiles are popular for external courtyards and pathways, as cladding on pool walls or internally as floors and walls.
+Basalt tiles and slabs are popular for external courtyards and pathways, as cladding on pool walls or internally as floors and walls.
 The selection and treatment of Basalt is important to ensure a good outcome with particular adhesives and sealers preferred to avoid discolouration or marks appearing over time.

 Basalt from slab is a visually appealing option for fireplace surrounds and as feature walls inside or as a surround for BBQs.

 Slate is a naturally occurring, textured stone found throughout the world.
 It is made predominantly from quartz, mica, muscovite, and calcite.
 It is classed as a homogenous, metamorphic rock that is foliated.
 This foliation gives slate its unique layered appearance making it naturally waterproof and slip-resistant.

 Slate is typically dark grey but can also be found in deep blacks, greens, and even hints of red or purple.
 Slabs of slate are quarried in large chunks that are then sliced along the foliated lines to preserve structural integrity.
 These are then cut into tiles and slabs and finished depending on requirements.
 Typical finishes include honed, polished, and a more natural, “cleft” surface.

 As slate’s foliated, dense structure leaves little room for air holes and pitting, liquids, moisture, and oils are unable to enter its surface.
 This means it is effectively stain-proof and has antimicrobial properties, preventing bacteria from residing within its structure, making it a popular countertop material.